laur89/awesome-stars/README.md

 ## C

+- [connmap](https://github.com/jafarlihi/connmap) - connmap is an X11 desktop widget that shows location of your current network peers on a world map (tested only with i3wm).
+Made with C and libcairo.
 - [firejail](https://github.com/netblue30/firejail) - Linux namespaces and seccomp-bpf sandbox
 - [rizin](https://github.com/rizinorg/rizin) - UNIX-like reverse engineering framework and command-line toolset.
 - [jdupes](https://github.com/jbruchon/jdupes) - A powerful duplicate file finder and an enhanced fork of 'fdupes'.